sweetpea-org/sweetpea-py/docs/_source/api/main.rst

-   Each block has a number of trials that is determined by the experiment's crossing, and each trial is a combination of levels subject to implciit and explicit constraints in the experiment description.
+   Each block has a number of trials that is determined by the experiment's crossing, and each trial is a combination of levels subject to implcit and explicit constraints in the experiment description.

    The `sampling_strategy` argument determines properties of the resulting samples, such as whether each sequence reflects a uniformly random choice over all valid sequences.
-See see :ref:`sampling_strategies` for more information.
+See :ref:`sampling_strategies` for more information.

+   Note that the default sampling strategy *does not* provide a guarantee of uniform sampling.
+The default is chosen to produce a result as quickly as possible for the broadest range of designs.

    :param block: the experiment description
    :type block: Block